-- 3. Explain the GT Undergraduate Admission Transient Application (this must be completed as well as FLSA Application Packet) - 4.
+- 1. Advise transients on application processes and GT study abroad policy - 2.
+Handle requests and questions from transients, as they are not on campus - 3.
+Explain the GT Undergraduate Admission Transient Application (this must be completed as well as FLSA Application Packet) - 4.
 Act as liaison between study abroad transients and Admissions (transient applications are unique for study abroad) - 5.
 Ensure that Health Services waives the vaccination requirements of the Atlanta campus for study abroad transients - 6.
 Ensure that study abroad transients are informed of GT policy and understand OSCAR in order to register, where they can get their GT ID, who they pay, which forms they need to submit, etc. - 7.
 Handle problems with study abroad transients (transcripts not being released, problems with registration, etc.)